kartikKarekarGSLAB/SpeedDialAngular/README.md

-# SpeedDialAngular
+# speed-dial

-This is demo application designed using angular1 for simulating Speed Dial feature in AdminUI.
+This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.16.0.

+## Build & development

+Run `grunt` for building and `grunt serve` for preview.

+## Testing

+Running `grunt test` will run the unit tests with karma.